taoabc/dragonbones-demos/README.md

 # DragonBones for Phaser 3 Runtime

-This is DragonBones's npm version for phaser3 only, contains phaser 3 internal.
+This is DragonBones's npm version for phaser 3 only.

 ## To learn more about
 * [DragonBones offical website](http://www.dragonbones.com/)